Throw a Packing Party

 For more immediate results, follow the example of blogger and motivational speaker Ryan Nicodemus.
-He threw a party -- a Packing Party.
-He and his friend Joshua Fields Millburn packed all of his belongings as if he were moving.
-All of it -- kitchenware, clothes, linens, electronics, decorative items, mementos, furniture -- everything.
+He threw a party – a Packing Party.
+He and his friend Joshua Fields Millburn (together they're known as The Minimalists) packed all of his belongings as if he were moving.
+Kitchenware, clothes, linens, electronics, decorative items, mementos, furniture – everything.
 After several hours, it was stacked halfway to the ceiling in his living room.
 There were boxes stacked on boxes stacked on boxes.

 For the next 21 days, he unpacked only what he needed.